Julun Yeti Reshimgathi

-Premise
+Summary

 It is a love story about Aditya and Meghana, specifically, their struggles, understanding, maturity and most notably, their friendship.
 It is also about how they became inseparable and faced obstacles together, and how they were in love and willing to die for each other.
 They reached this point after a difficult struggle.
 Meghana's sincerity and honesty, and Aditya's understanding and love for his wife, characterized their relationship.
 Their initial awkwardness and aloofness turned into friendship and Meghana's realization of true love for Aditya started a lifelong relationship.

 Plot

-It is a story of Aditya Desai and Meghana Kudalkar.
 Aditya Desai, a handsome young man who is matured, understanding & everything else a woman can dream of is a CA. Aditya has been brought up in a cultured, close-knit family & lives by the values that he has been brought up with.
 Meghana and Aditya Nagarkar love each other but this relationship is not accepted by her dominating father Suresh Kudalkar.
 He wants some settled man for his daughter and doesn't allow Meghana to have any contact with Aditya Nagarkar.
 Meghana's mother's sister finds Aditya Desai suitable groom for Meghana and arranges a meeting.
 Aditya Desai falls in love with Meghana at first sight when he, along with his family comes for said meeting.
 Meghana's marriage gets fixed with Aditya Desai.
 Meghana tries everything to contact her boyfriend Aditya Nagarkar, but all in vain and eventually fate brings Meghana alongside Aditya Desai by tying their knot & they together set out on the journey of life as husband & wife.

 On the first wedding night, Meghana tells everything about her boyfriend and love affair to Aditya Desai.
 He takes the decision to allow her freedom to choose between him and her boyfriend.
 As time passes, Meghana finds herself becoming a part of the Desai family and unknowingly falls in love with Aditya.
 She confesses her love for him and everyone in the family notices the change in their dynamic.
 Later they consummate their marriage.

 One day, Archana accidentally opens a box in Aditya Meghana's bedroom consisting photos of Aditya Nagarkar and Meghana together.
 She tells about this to Desai family.
 Everyone gets shock of their life.
 They get angry with Meghana and Aditya for not telling this to them.
 Gradually and patiently, Meghana proves her love for Aditya Desai and the devotion to the family.
 One day, Aditya Desai accidentally finds Aditya Nagarkar in a critical condition.
 Having been friends, he can't find in himself to leave him in such a critical state.
 He admits him in a hospital and tells this to Meghana and the family.
 Later Desai family also proudly supports this gentle and compassionate gesture of Aditya.
 Suresh Kudalkar couldn't digest it and bashes Meghana for this.
 With her family's support, Meghana brings the episode to a conclusion while expressing her disappointment over her parents' behavior.